-Taiwan is included in the theft ranking for countries without nuclear materials and the sabotage ranking.
-Given Taiwan's status, "About the Nuclear Security Index" describes the number of countries in the NTI Index as "153 countries and Taiwan" and "46 countries and Taiwan" in the theft and sabotage rankings, respectively.
+1 Taiwan is included in the theft ranking for countries and areas without nuclear materials and the sabotage ranking due to its autonomous nuclear regulatory structure.
+Given Taiwan's status, "About the Nuclear Security Index" describes the number of countries and areas in the NTI Index as "153 countries and Taiwan" and "46 countries and Taiwan" in the theft and sabotage rankings, respectively.
 Further references to numbers of countries in the report and website include Taiwan.
 For more on how Taiwan is treated in the Index, see the full EIU methodology at www.ntiindex.org.